kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: MVP Launch Preparation
+## Current Focus: MVP Launch Preparation for Version 1.0.0

 We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and depth key.
 All streams are working correctly in both the application and client API.
 We've implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
 We've also implemented a comprehensive logging system that puts all debug logs behind flags while keeping essential logs visible.
 We've now extended this logging system to the client-side code, ensuring consistent logging behavior across the entire application.
 We've further improved the skeleton stream by fixing excessive console logging in the example code.
 We've implemented the "Block API Calls" button functionality to enhance security by allowing users to prevent clients from controlling the Kinect while still allowing streaming data.
+We're now finalizing version 1.0.0 of the client API, which represents a clean break from the legacy code with a modern, streamlined implementation.

 With all core features implemented and thoroughly tested, we're now ready for the MVP launch.
 We've updated the README.md to reflect the current state of the project and to highlight that it's ready for launch.
 Our focus continues to be on enhancing visualizations, improving error handling, and addressing technical debt such as inconsistent naming conventions.